 If you need to cancel a timer because of some other event, you can use erlang:cancel_timer(Tref).
-Note that a time-out message cannot arrive after this, unless you have postponed it before (see the next section), so ensure that you do not accidentally postpone such messages.
-Also note that a time-out message may have arrived just before you cancelling it, so you may have to read out such a message from the process mailbox depending on the return value from erlang:cancel_timer(Tref).
+Note that no time-out message will arrive after this (because the timer has been explicitly canceled), unless you have already postponed one earlier (see the next section), so ensure that you do not accidentally postpone such messages.
+Also note that a time-out message may arrive during a state callback that is cancelling the timer, so you may have to read out such a message from the process mailbox, depending on the return value from erlang:cancel_timer(Tref).